The credit analysis

 - Creditworthiness of the buyer with the completion of a financial analysis of its balance sheet and its income statement.

 - Commercial references of the buyer.
 Is he a business with great potential?
-Does he have a favorable market positioning?
+Does he have favorable market positioning?
 What is his age?

 - Legal form of the company.
 Is it a private or public company?